 It’s like playing a high-stakes game of hide-and-seek.

-Check the smoke detectors and light fixtures on the ceiling.
-These are prime spots for hidden cameras.
-Next, look at electronics facing the bed or shower.
+Check the smoke detectors and light fixtures on the ceiling, those are prime spots for hidden cameras.
+Electronics facing the bed or shower?
+They’re worth a closer look too.

 Clocks, TVs, and even that seemingly innocent alarm clock can be hiding something.